 He wanted daily updates regardless of any changes.
 This is impossible for a Conveyancer to adhere to due to sheer volume of work and completions underway.
-If we updated all clients, estate agents and chains daily we would never get any actual work done.
-As it is the high volume of telephone calls and emails to action delay us from getting to files.
+If we updated all clients, estate agents and chains daily we would never get any work done.
+It is the high volume of telephone calls and emails that delay us from getting to files.

-I advised my client that searches were on order and I could not control the time taken to obtain the search results as actioned by a third party.
+I advised my client that searches were on order and I could not control the time taken to obtain the search results as the searches are implemented by a third party.

 One working day later he telephoned to inform me he had contacted the local authority, who had no record of my ordering his searches and I was lying to him.

-Upon being advised that we used a search company there was no apology but a demand for details of the search company so that he could check his searches were on order.
+Upon being advised that I had used a search company there was no apology but a demand for details of the search company so that he could check his searches were on order.

 He then proceeded to berate the search company into dealing with his searches quicker.
 He also made a GDPR request to them and to me.

-The response was a full formal complaint to my firm that I had delayed his transaction by disinstructing myself.
+The client's response was a formal complaint to my boss stating that I had delayed his transaction by disinstructing myself.
 He did not accept that I should be able to defend myself and say NO to being constantly harassed and abused.

-Thankfully his complaint was found to be without grounds.
-Although there was no support from my employers who felt I should have acted for him and accepted the abuse which forms part and parcel of being a Conveyancer.
+Thankfully the complaint was found to be without merit.
+Although there was little support from my employers who felt I should have acted for him and accepted the abuse as this is part of being a Conveyancer.

 I personally disagree.
 Abuse is not acceptable.